Five things to know about Facebook’s Trump decision

-After months of back and forth with its own Oversight Board, Facebook on Friday announced that former president Donald Trump would remain banned from the site for at least two years.
+After months of back and forth with its own Oversight Board, Facebook on Friday announced that former President Donald Trump would remain banned from the site for at least two years.

 The timeline was part of a longer reply to recommendations from the board about how Facebook could better handle political figures and newsworthy posts.
 Of the 19 recommendations set forth by the Oversight Board one month ago, Facebook says it will fully or partially implement 15 of them.